Mastering typing.Literal and TypedDict for Static Analysis

 role: NotRequired[Literal["admin", "viewer"]]

 Structural contracts differ fundamentally from runtime object models.
 TypedDict validates shape, not behavior.
-For architectural decisions regarding stateful objects versus structural dicts, review When to use TypedDict vs dataclasses. pyright enforces TypedDict key access strictly by default. mypy requires --strict-optional to catch missing optional keys.
+For architectural decisions regarding stateful objects versus structural dicts, review When to use TypedDict vs dataclasses. pyright enforces TypedDict key access strictly by default. mypy requires --strict to catch missing optional keys.

 CI Pipeline Integration and Strictness Tuning